 6. Academic Skills in English in a Non-Homogeneous Class

 It is also possible to prepare a fruitful discussion after presentation to students majoring in other fields of study, i.e. non - lawyers from different countries.
-During the preparation of presentation and follow up discussion, students practise writing abstracts collectively for their presentations and throughout the whole preparation they have to bear in mind they are preparing a presentation and discussion for lay people.
-Although the depth of their presentations cannot be compared with the same task in a homogenenous class, where the level of background knowledge is higher, there are strong arguments for keeping this asymmetrical model.
+During preparation of the presentation and follow up discussion, students practise writing abstracts collectively for their presentations and throughout the whole preparation, they have to bear in mind they are preparing a presentation and discussion for lay people.
+Although the depth of their presentations cannot be compared with the same task in a homogeneous class, where the level of background knowledge is higher, there are strong arguments for keeping this asymmetrical model.
 This is supported by the students’ end-of-course written feedbacks.

 Feedback from students

-The summary included below is based on in-depth paper based feedback which was run over the period of six terms, in which students were given only questions and were asked to express their opinion and feelings on classes with VC element, in which more technology that in standard classes was used.
-They could provide feedback either in their mother tongue or in English, they could hand in the feedback anonymously if they liked.
+The summary included below is based on in-depth, paper-based feedback running over the period of six terms, in which students were given only questions and were asked to express their opinion and feelings on classes with the VC element, in which more technology than in standard classes was used.
+They could provide feedback either in their mother tongue or in English, and they could hand in the feedback anonymously if they liked.

 Czech students’ feedback summary from VCs focusing on academic English in a non-homogeneous class